 A Complex and Acutely Painful Condition

 Trigeminal neuralgia, while a rare disorder, is one of the more commonly heard of facial pain disorders.
 In 2021, “The Good Doctor” and “Chicago Med” both featured a patient with what is nicknamed “the suicide disease.”
-In both cases, they had successful microvascular decompression surgery performed leaving many to wonder if this is the obvious way to treat this often disabling pain.
+In both cases, they had successful microvascular decompression surgery performed, leaving many to wonder if this is the obvious way to treat this often disabling pain.
 While this may be the case for some, it is certainly not the whole story.
-The trigeminal nerve plays a vital role in migraine and headache diseases making it important for patients to understand what it is and how it may affect migraine.
-If you experience facial pain, this is an important conversation to have with your healthcare providers.
+The trigeminal nerve plays a vital role in migraine and headache diseases, making it essential for patients to understand what it is and how it may affect their migraine disease.
+If you experience facial pain, this is an important conversation to have with your doctors.

 Where Is The Trigeminal Nerve?

 The trigeminal nerve is a pair of nerves that starts near the top of the ear and then branches out into 3 sections of the face.
 It is because of these 3 branches that it received its name: TRIgeminal.
 The trigeminal nerve is the 5th and most complex cranial nerve (known as “V”) and is responsible for providing sensation to the face.
 There are two sets of each cranial nerve, and the one on the left does not connect to the one on the right.
-As a result, trigeminal neuralgia causes unilateral pain in the face.
-Unfortunately, the trigeminal nerve is the longest cranial nerve and is the most common one to cause nerve pain.
+As a result, trigeminal neuralgia causes unilateral facial pain.
+Unfortunately, the trigeminal nerve is the longest cranial nerve and is the most common cause of nerve pain.

 The 3 branches of the trigeminal nerve each impact a different part of the face:

-• Branch 2 (known as V2) is the maxillary branch.
-This includes the lower eyelid, cheeks, maxillary sinus, nasal cavity, walls of nose, upper lip, upper teeth & gums, and the roof of mouth.
+- Branch 2 (known as V2) is the maxillary branch.
+This includes the lower eyelid, cheeks, maxillary sinus, nasal cavity, walls of the nose, upper lip, upper teeth & gums, and the roof of the mouth.

 What Does It Feel Like?

 Trigeminal Neuralgia is also called “tic douloureux.”
-Tic Douloureux means painful muscle twitch.
-Classical trigeminal neuralgia (TN1/Typical TN) are sharp stabbing pains that last a fraction of a second to about 2 minutes each.
+Tic douloureux refers to a painful muscle twitch.
+Classical trigeminal neuralgia (TN1/Typical TN) is sharp stabbing pains that last a fraction of a second to about 2 minutes each.
 The pain is primarily in the V2 & V3, with the forehead (V1) being unusual.
 The pain is unilateral and is often referred to as a “lightning strike” or a “shock”.
-Typically this type of trigeminal neuralgia is caused by a compression of the trigeminal nerve by a vessel, and the good news is that there are typically times of remission.
+Typically, this type of trigeminal neuralgia is caused by a compression of the trigeminal nerve by a vessel, and the good news is that there are normally times of remission.

-Classical TN with concomitant continuous pain (TN2/Atypical TN/ATN) is more of persistent dull ache and/or burning sensation.
-This pain can get worse over time and the cause and treatment is much more complex in this condition.
-While there can be sharp pain also, there often is not a specific trigger point for the pain.
+Classical TN with concomitant continuous pain (TN2/Atypical TN/ATN) is more of a persistent dull ache and/or burning sensation.
+This pain can get worse over time, and the cause and treatment are much more complex in this condition.
+While there can be sharp pain, there is often no specific trigger point for the pain.

 Parasympathetic Autonomic System

-The trigeminal nerve isn’t just about pain, it can also trigger the parasympathetic autonomic system.
+The trigeminal nerve isn’t just about pain; it can also trigger the parasympathetic autonomic system.
 This can create extra symptoms such as crying and salivating.
-The eye(s) may tear, droop and/or redden.
-The nose may become runny and/or congested, and there can even be excess saliva which results in drooling.
+The eye(s) may tear, droop, and/or redden.
+The nose may become runny and/or congested, and there may be excess saliva, resulting in drooling.

 How Can I Manage The Pain?

-There are medications and treatments that have been successful in helping patients manage TN better, so it’s important to work with your healthcare provider.
-Talking with your health care provider to see which treatments you may benefit most from and discussing the possible side effects will help you decide which path to take.
+Some medications and treatments have been successful in helping patients manage TN more effectively, so it’s essential to work closely with your healthcare provider.
+Discussing your health care provider’s recommendations with them to determine which treatments you may benefit from most and exploring the possible side effects will help you decide which path to take.
 Some options include:

-• Sodium channel blockers such as carbamazepine and oxcarbazepine (most commonly tried first)
+- Sodium channel blockers (most commonly tried first)

 Triggers